cbecraft1184/teams-meeting-minutes-prod/docs/DEMO_GUEST_INVITATION_GUIDE.md

 ## Troubleshooting

 ### Guest Can't See the App
-- Verify guest access is enabled in Teams Admin Center
+- **This is expected** - Guests cannot see the Apps menu in Teams (Microsoft limitation)
-- Check app permission policies allow guests
+- Share the deep link: `https://teams.microsoft.com/l/app/66ffea5c-139c-434a-a0f0-1bb2e08ccb19`
-- Have guest manually install via Teams Apps
+- Or have them use the browser URL: `https://teams-minutes-app.orangemushroom-b6a1517d.eastus2.azurecontainerapps.io`

 ### Guest Can't See Meetings
 - Ensure guest was invited to the Teams meeting